Azure/ARO-HCP/dev-infrastructure/docs/development-setup.md

 * `deployCsInfra` - set to `true` if you want CS infra to be provisioned, e.g. if you want to develop on RP and run it towards an on-cluster CS

-  This includes a Postgres DB and access permissions to the DB and the service KeyVault
+  This includes a Postgres DB and access permissions to the DB and the service KeyVault, as well as the Maestro Server and supporting infrastructure (EventGrid Namespaces instance, Postgres DB and necessary access permissions).

-* `deployMaestroInfra` - set to `true` if you want Maestro infra to be provisioned, e.g. if you want to develop on CS and run it towards an on-cluster Maestro

-  This includes an EventGrid Namespaces instance, a Postgres DB and access permissions for the Maestro Server

 * `persist` - if set to `true` the resourcegroup holding the cluster and the regional resources will not be deleted after a couple of days